sftcd/openssl/esnistuff/design.md

 from DNS for the relevant HIDDEN service.

 For ``s_server`` the ``nesni`` value will reflect how many ESNIKeys public and private values were loaded.
-We replicate all of that from ``SSL_CTX`` to ``SSL`` for each connection as we won't know ahead of time which public value was used.
-We select one to process via the ``record_digest`` value that's in the ESNI TLS extension and that's calculated from the loaded public value.
+We replicate all of that from ``SSL_CTX`` to the ``SSL`` for each connection as we won't know ahead of time which public value was used.
+We select one to process via the ``record_digest`` value that's in the ESNI TLS extension and that's calculated on loading the ESNI public value.

 The ``SSL_ESNI`` structure could be rationalised more as the spec stabilises but for now, each elememnt of the ``esni`` array in an ``SSL`` or ``SSL_CTX``